 Your website should act as the hub for all of your online marketing efforts.
 Use social media channels and Google tools to attract customers, but satisfy users’ desires and solve their problems on your website.

 Create a tandem of most valuable platforms and get maximum benefits from presenting your business on the Internet.

 As a small business owner, especially who is just starting out, you’re probably thinking you can’t afford a professional website.
-Here’s how you can get a professional website and upgrade it as you grow.
+Here’s how you can get a professional website for free and upgrade it as you grow.

 81% of US adults who say they go online daily...

 Overall, 81% of Americans say they go online on a daily basis.
 That figure includes the 28% who go online almost constantly, as well as 45% who say they go online several times a day and 9% who go online about once a day. www.pewresearch.org